programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The YouTube Data Tool outputs a neatly organized .csv spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the “replyCount” column can extract threaded conversations in order to focus on dialogue.
 The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics. [^3]

 If you wish to query the API in R, you can try the [`tuber` package](https://cran.r-project.org/web/packages/tuber/index.html) and register for a Google developer account.
-While a developer account allows you to incorporate YouTube functionality into your own website or app, it can also be used simply to perform searches of YouTube content.
-See YouTube's API [reference page](https://developers.google.com/youtube/v3/docs) for more information.
-You will use the developer account to create your authorization credentials.
-Once you create the credentials, you can use them in your R code to access YouTube data through the API.
-The credentials tell YouTube who you are when you request data.
+While a developer account allows you to incorporate YouTube functionality into your own website or app, it can also be used simply to perform searches and downloads of YouTube content (see YouTube's API [reference page](https://developers.google.com/youtube/v3/docs) for more information).
+You will need a Google developer account to create your authorization credentials to use in R code for accessing YouTube data directly through the API.
 If you wish to participate in YouTube's [researcher program](https://research.youtube/how-it-works/), there is a separate application process.

 # Collecting YouTube Video Metadata and Comments
 The most direct way to pick out your own videos is to visit the YouTube site, and capture a list of video IDs from each video’s URL.
 A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=` For example, in the illustration below, the video ID is `24xsqyMcpRg`.
 Video IDs are constant and do not change over time.